ChrisLincoln/BattleStrip/README.md

 to extend this project and call it your own.
 I budgeted 2 days for this, and left these on the cutting room floor:
 - Make it mobile friendly.
 I won't win the contest without this, but...whatever.
+- Add textual feedback..."You sank my 4-holer!!", or "HIT!" when a player takes a turn.
 - Make the BOT smarter.
 I'm just using Math.random() right now.
 - Add some smoothing to the transitions.
 It's a bit off-putting right now.
 - Allow multiple bots.
 The game is really close to supporting this now.